American University of Sharjah

 What minimum grades do prerequisites require, and how strict are different departments?

-Each bar shows how many prerequisite links require that minimum grade.
-C- dominates overwhelmingly as the university-wide standard passing grade.
-The second most common is C (no minus), followed by A- — used in competitive programs.
+Each bar is how many prerequisite links require that minimum grade.
+C- dominates, since it's the university-wide standard pass.
+Next is C (no minus), then A-, which shows up in the more competitive programs.

-Each department's bar shows the percentage breakdown of grade levels required for its prerequisites.
-Departments on the left have the highest proportion of strict requirements (A or B range).
-Green (C-) dominates for most departments.
+Each department's bar is the percentage breakdown of grade levels it requires for prerequisites.
+Departments on the left ask for the strictest grades (A or B range).
+For most, green (C-) is the bulk of it.

 11 — Course Attributes